 I felt knocked off balance for a second after denying Progressive’s request, losing my moral high ground.
-But then I quickly asked the adjuster if Progressive was willing to accept service in a few cases I was getting ready to file or if they were going to require me to spend needless money and jump through the hoops of hiring a process server to serve the defendants individually.
+But then I quickly asked the adjuster if Progressive will accept service sometimes as I was getting ready to file or if they would require me to spend needless money and jump through the hoops of hiring a process server to serve the defendants individually.
 Instantly, the order of the moral universe was restored.
 Wherever you are at this moment, you probably felt a jolt of unknown origin.
-The lesson, as always: if your game plan is never give a quarter, don’t ask for one.
+The lesson, as always: if your game plan is never getting a quarter, don’t ask for one.

-Another needless hoop insurance companies make you jump through in auto accident case in Maryland is obtaining accurate identifying information for the defendant driver.
+Another needless hoop insurance companies make you jump through in an auto accident case in Maryland is getting accurate identifying information for the defendant driver.
 Once settlement negotiations have failed, the next step is to file a Complaint.
 But to effectuate service of process, you need the defendant’s address.
 It is not uncommon for our only information regarding the defendant driver to be a name and insurance information.
-If his name is Joe Brown or Steve Smith, it can be difficult in car accidents where no police report is filed, the defendant has moved since the accident or the defendant gave a false address.
+If his name is Joe Brown or Steve Smith, it can be difficult in car accidents where there is no filed police report, the defendant has moved since the accident or the defendant gave a false address.

-Of course, this could all be made easier if the insurance companies were willing to cooperate.
+This could all be made easier if the insurance companies will cooperate.
 But they will rarely (read: never in auto accident cases) voluntarily provide their insured’s information for service.